List of The Inheritance Cycle characters

 This is a list of key characters in The Inheritance Cycle, a fantasy adventure series by Christopher Paolini.
 The series contains several hundred characters, while the following list contains only the most frequently mentioned.

-Many of the names Paolini has used originate from Old Norse, German, Old English, and Russian sources, as well as the invented languages.
+Many of the names Paolini has used originate from Old Norse, German, Old English, and Russian sources, as well as invented languages.
 With the exception of Angela, the characters' personalities are entirely imagined and not based on actual people.
 Some characters, like the titular character Eragon were developed before the series was written, while others (such as Angela) were added on an as-needed basis.